ivanzzh/Exploring-Spike-Encoder-Designs-for-Near-Sensor-Edge-Computing/README.md

 You can also use other dataset by creating your own dataset class and data loaders.

 The dimension of data should be (number_of_samples, sequence_length, channels)

+If you use this code or find it helpful in your research, please consider citing the following works:

+SOLSA: Neuromorphic Spatiotemporal Online Learning for Synaptic Adaptation Zhenhang Zhang, Jingang Jin, Haowen Fang, Qinru Qiu.
+Proceedings of the 2024 29th Asia and South Pacific Design Automation Conference (ASP-DAC), Incheon, South Korea, 2024, pp. 848–853.
+DOI: 10.1109/ASP-DAC58780.2024.10473975

+Exploring Spike Encoder Designs for Near-Sensor Edge Computing (Accepted) Jingang Jin, Zhenhang Zhang, Qinru Qiu.
+Accepted to NICE 2025 (Neuro Inspired Computational Elements Conference).
+(To appear)